Business insurance for tradespeople: what cover do you actually need

 Public liability insurance

 Public liability (PL) insurance covers you if you injure a third party or damage their property while working.
-It is not legally required for sole traders, but in practice it is essential.
+It is not legally required for sole traders, but in practice, it is essential.
 Most domestic customers expect it.
 Commercial clients and main contractors will not let you on site without it.
-Most policies offer £1m, £2m or £5m cover.
-The majority of tradespeople take £2m as a minimum.
-If you work on commercial sites or large contracts, £5m is worth the small additional premium.
+Most policies offer £1 million, £2 million, or £5 million cover.
+The majority of tradespeople take £2 million as a minimum.
+If you work on commercial sites or large contracts, £5 million is worth the small additional premium.

 Employers liability insurance

 If you employ anyone, even temporarily, employers liability (EL) insurance is a legal requirement under the Employers Liability (Compulsory Insurance) Act 1969.
-The minimum cover required by law is £5m, though most policies provide £10m.
+The minimum cover required by law is £5 million, though most policies provide £10 million.
 You must display your EL certificate at your place of work.
 Failure to have EL insurance can result in a fine of up to £2,500 per day.
 If you are a sole trader with no employees, you do not need EL insurance.

 Professional indemnity insurance